pydefenders/pydefenders/README.md

 - Python tools - links to python packages
 - Blogs and docs - useful documents, articles, videos, or presentations
 - Wishlist - list of gaps that we want to fill

+### Your ideas are intriguing to me and I wish to subscribe to your newsletter
+Join the conversation in the [security-defenders-sig@python.org](https://mail.python.org/mailman3/lists/security-defenders-sig.python.org/) mailing list.